JakobGokpinar/Rego-frontend/README.md

 	This project is a clone project of renowned www.Finn.no, being only made for personal education purposes.
 </p>
 <p>
-	This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+	This project was bootstrapped with Create React App - https://github.com/facebook/create-react-app
 </p>

 ## Description